Devendra616/100-days-of-code/log.md

 Today I modified the patatap clone to include mouse keys events to let it play on mobile devices where keyboard events can not be captured.
 Deployed the new version on heroku. https://patatap-c.herokuapp.com

 ## Day 96-97: January 21-22, 2019
-I have started the Zero to Mastery course on udemy by Andrei Neagoie.
+I have started the Zero to Mastery (ZTM) course on udemy by Andrei Neagoie.
 Completed some basic sessions:
   # How the Internet works
   # History of web
   # HTML5
   # Advanced HTML5
   # CSS

+## Day 98-99: Janurary 25-26, 2019
+Zero to Mastery
+  # Advanced CSS
+  # Bootstrap 4, Templates, And Building Your Startup Landing Page
+  # Career Of A Web Developer